LalaChristl/memories-on-a-map/README.md

 ## Description

-Memories On A Map is an application that lets users relive the memories of all the places they have seen in the world.
+Memories On A Map is an application that allows users relive the memories of all the places they have seen in the world.
 With this app, users can drop a pin anywhere on the world map and upload photos of their trip.
 Once uploaded, you can sit back and reminisce by watching the photos scroll by on the in-screen photo carousel.

 Live version: https://memories-on-a-e31pko1r4-lalachristl.vercel.app/